daniele-zurico/typescript-angular-webpack/README.md

         - create a single output file: bundle.js
         - write your code without reload your browser
         - test (still missing)
+        - the compiled output has 2 files:
+            - dist/bundle.js --> our code
+            - vendor.bundle.js --> angular code and other dependencies

 #Requirements